osamaalmughanni/Kumiko/Kumiko/docs.md

 Similar to the traditional Dynamo Player, Kumiko allows you to run your Dynamo scripts.
 However, it surpasses standard functionalities by providing enhanced portability, a version-controlled collaboration using git, and easy script sharing.

 ## Requirements
 Kumiko is designed to operate on Windows-based computers only.
 It is developed as a single executable (exe) file, which means that it contains all of the required code and resources to execute.
-However, there are some main system requirements that need to be considered.
-These include:
+The main requirements include:

 - Windows 10 or greater
 - .NET Framework 4.7.2 or greater